On the number of integral ideals in a number field: Preliminaries

 At $s=0$, $\zeta_{\K}(s) = 0$ as long as $r > 0$ and this zero at $s=0$ has order $r$.
 Further, $\zeta_{\K}(s) = 0$ whenever $s$ is a negative, \textit{even} integer (these zeros have order $r_1+r_2$) or $s$ is a negative, \textit{odd} integer (these zeros only occur when $r_2>0$ and they have order $r_2$).
 Alongside the zero at $s=0$ (whenever $r>0$), these zeros are called \textit{trivial}.
 The \textit{non-trivial} zeros of $\zeta_{\K}(s)$ satisfy $0 < \Re{s} < 1$, and we note that there might exist a single, simple, real zero $0 < \beta_0 < 1$, which is called an \textit{exceptional} zero.
 Explicit bounds for $\beta_0$ may be found in \cite{Ahn, Kadiri, Lee}.

 We will require some results moving forward.
 First, Louboutin has shown in \cite{Louboutin00} that

-If one assumes the Generalised Riemann Hypothesis and $\zeta_{\K}/\zeta$ is entire, then the author and Garcia have established better explicit bounds for $\kappa_{\K}$ in \cite{GarciaLeeArtinL}.
+If $n_{\K}\geq 5$ and $|\Delta_{\K}|$ is sufficiently large, then Louboutin refined \eqref{eq:LouboutinKappa} in \cite{Louboutin15}.
+We want our results to hold for all number fields, so we favour \eqref{eq:LouboutinKappa} moving forward, although one could use Louboutin's refinement to obtain small improvements to our eventual result when $|\Delta_{\K}|$ is large.
+Further, if one assumes the Generalised Riemann Hypothesis and $\zeta_{\K}/\zeta$ is entire, then the author and Garcia have established even better explicit bounds for $\kappa_{\K}$ in \cite{GarciaLeeArtinL}.
 Next, we will prove Lemma \ref{lem:zeta_K_0_absolute_upper_bound_helpful}, which is an observation on the value of $\zeta_{\K}(s)$ at $s=0$.

 \begin{lemma} We have $|\zeta_{\K}(0)| \leq A_{\K} \kappa_{\K}$. \end{lemma}

 \begin{proof} Recall that $\zeta_{\K}(s) = 0$ as long as $r > 0$.
 If $r=0$, then $\K = \Q$ satisfying $(r_1,r_2) = (1,0)$ \textit{or} $\K$ is an imaginary quadratic field satisfying $(r_1,r_2) = (0,1)$.
 In the former case, $\zeta_{\K}(0) = -1/2$.
 In the latter case, \eqref{eqn:functional_equation} and the functional equation for $\Gamma$, $s\Gamma(s) = \Gamma(s+1)$ provide